-If the monitoring wells prove to be affected by sedimentation, each of the groundwater monitoring wells will be re-developed by purging the wells of ten well volumes.
-Groundwater sampling will not be completed for at least 24 hours after re-development.
-Groundwater monitoring wells MW-1 through MW-5 will be sampled for chemical analyses (Figure 2).
-Prior to sampling, the groundwater elevation will be measured from the top of the well casing.
+Groundwater monitoring wells MW-1 through MW-5 (Figure 2) will be sampled for chemical analyses.
+Prior to sampling, the groundwater elevation will be measured from the top of each well casing.
 The monitoring well will be purged of a minimum of three well volumes until pH, conductivity, and temperature stabilizes.
 The purging will be completed by bailing or pumping.
-Volatile organic compounds will be collected first.
-The groundwater sample will be collected according to PSI's standard protocol, presented in Appendix A.
+Samples for VOC analyses will be collected first.
+The groundwater samples will be collected according to PSI's standard protocol, presented in Appendix A.

-Following collection of the groundwater sample, the samples will be logged on a chain-ofcustody record and stored in an ice chest at 4 degrees Celsius.
+Following collection of the groundwater sample, the samples will be logged on a chain-of-custody record and stored in an ice chest at or below 4 degrees Celsius.
 Sample preservatives will be utilized as instructed by the analytical laboratory.
 All transportation and handling of the groundwater sample will follow chain-of-custody protocol.